sodadata/docs/soda-cl/recon.md

 ```

 <br />

 To define reconciliation checks, best practice dictates that you prepare a **recon YAML** file separate from your checks YAML file which contains regular, non-reconciliation checks for data quality in your data source.
-Technically, you can use one YAML file to contain all recon and regular checks, but troubleshooting and issue investigation is easier if you use separate files.
+Technically, you can use one YAML file to contain all recon and regular SodaCL checks, but troubleshooting and issue investigation is easier if you use separate files.

 In a recon YAML file, you must first provide metadata for the reconciliation checks, as per the configuration in the example and table below.
 {% include code-header.html %}